Group invariant operators and some applications on norm-attaining theory: Abstract

 \section{Abstract}

-In this paper, we study geometric properties of the set of group invariant continuous linear functionals and operators between Banach spaces.
-In particular, we present group invariant versions of the Hahn-Banach separation theorem and elementary properties of the invariant operators.
-This allows us to contextualize our main applications in the theory of norm-attaining operators, establishing group invariant versions of the properties $\alpha$ of Schachermayer and $\beta$ of Lindenstrauss, and presenting relevant results from this theory in this (much wider) setting.
-In particular, we generalize Bourgain's result, establishing that if $X$ has the Radon-Nikodým property, then $X$ has the $G$-Bishop-Phelps theorem for $G$-invariant operators whenever $G$ is a compact group.
+In this paper, we study geometric properties of the set of group invariant continuous linear operators between Banach spaces.
+In particular, we present group invariant versions of the Hahn-Banach separation theorems and elementary properties of the invariant operators.
+This allows us to contextualize our main applications in the theory of norm-attaining operators; we establish group invariant versions of the properties $\alpha$ of Schachermayer and $\beta$ of Lindenstrauss, and present relevant results from this theory in this (much wider) setting.
+In particular, we generalize Bourgain's result, which says that if $X$ has the Radon-Nikodým property, then $X$ has the $G$-Bishop-Phelps property for $G$-invariant operators whenever $G \subseteq \mathcal{L}(X)$ is a compact group of isometries on $X$.